Talinn Grigor

 The Persian Revival: The Imperialism of the Copy in Iranian and Parsi Architecture (University Park: Pennsylvania State University Press, 2021).

-Contemporary Iranian Art: From the Street to the Studio (London: Reaktion Books, 2014)
+Contemporary Iranian Art: From the Street to the Studio (Chicago: Reaktion Books/University of Chicago Press, 2014)

 Building Iran: Modernism, Architecture, and National Heritage under the Pahlavi Monarchs (New York: Periscope, 2009)